jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 4 - ???.md

     * Find workers or capture slaves from the surrounding provinces
     * Recruit powerful mages from the surrounding provinces
     * Aquire sources of strong magical energy

+### New Shadow Thieves
+Without aid, Galeen Bayle and his vampire minions will cripple the growth of the New Shadow Thieves and they will never accomplish their goals, eventually collapsing entirely.

+* Needs aid
+* Defeat the Shadow Thieves
+* Grow the guild in Ahugin Breach
+* Enable the Sons of Thunder
+    * Aquire sources of strong magical energy
+    * Prep Ahugin Breach for invasion
+    * Cut off the road to Verns

 ## Sources of Magical Energy